jokr3772/AICircuit/README.md

 python3 main.py
 ```

-If you want to address your own config path (for example):
+As an example, if you want to address your own config path:

 ```
 python3 main.py --path ./Config/train_config.yaml